The page has been translated by Gen AI.

 If promotion to AD DC succeeds, the server will restart.

-In AD, the DC configures the DNS server to set the remote server as the primary DNS server and the local DNS as the secondary DNS server.
-To prepare for server restarts or internal DNS errors, the DNS server of another DC is set as the primary DNS server.
+In AD, the DC configures the DNS server on the remote server as the primary DNS server and sets the local DNS as the secondary DNS server.
+To prepare for server restarts or internal DNS errors, configure the DNS server of another DC as the primary DNS server.

 DNS client configuration change

-Connect to the PDC server and run PowerShell (administrator privileges) in Windows.
+Connect to the PDC server and run PowerShell (with administrator privileges) from Windows.

 powershell